leraman/wisecondorX/README.md

 WISECONDOR appeared to normalize copy number data in the most consistent way &mdash; by far.
 Nevertheless, as is the case with every tool, WISECONDOR has limitations of its own: the Stouffer's z-score approach is error-prone when dealing with large amounts of aberrations, the algorithm is extremely slow (24h) when using small bin sizes (15 kb) and sex chromosomes are not included in the analysis.
-Here, I present wisecondorX, an evolved WISECONDOR that aims at dealing with previous difficulties.
+Here, I present WisecondorX, an evolved WISECONDOR that aims at dealing with previous difficulties.
 Main adaptations include the additional (and consistent) analysis of the X and Y chromosomes, a CBS-based segmentation technique and a custom plotter, resulting in overall superior results and significantly lower computing times, allowing daily diagnostic use.
 WisecondorX should be applicable not only to NIPT, but also to PGD, FFPE, LQB, ... etc.

 # Manual

-There are three main stages for using wisecondorX:
+There are three main stages for using WisecondorX:
 - Converting .bam files to .npz files (both reference and test samples)
 - Creating a reference (using reference .npz files)
-    - **Important notes:**
+    - **Important notes**
         - Reference samples should be divided in two distinct groups, one for males and one for females.
 This is required to correctly normalize the X and/or Y chromosome.
         - When the female reference is given to the [`predict`](#stage-3-predict-cnas) function, chromosome X will be analysed;
         when on the other hand the male reference is used, chromosomes X & Y are analysed.
 This regardless of the gender of the test case, although I would **never** advice to use a female reference and a male test case, or vice versa &mdash; this because numerous Y reads wrongly map the X chromosome.
 Using a matching reference, the latter is accounted for.
         - For NIPT, exclusively a female reference should be created.
-This implies that for NIPT, wisecondorX is not able to analyse the Y chromosome.
+This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
 Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same